 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

 Filling the woodroom – it’s one of our Top 5 “W” chores every spring.
 And we have been hard at it for the last several weeks.
 And we love finding free firewood!
-We heat our 3000 square foot house almost entirely with our woodstove.

 Once winter temperatures hit -20C, we turn on two basement baseboard heaters, just so water lines don’t freeze.
 The house stays toasty warm with our woodstove going all day and night.